 Already, Nick Lamb is earning a reputation for his work with dental implants, a special interest area of dentistry that enables lost teeth to be replaced with titanium implants.
 Not only does the technology provide solutions for patients who have lost individual teeth and had nowhere to fix a crown, it provides much needed help for denture wearers who have suffered from having nothing to anchor their false teeth to.

-Along with his advisory role as a DPA Nick also lectures across the region both to newly qualified and experienced dentists.
-Nick also works for Health Education England both assessing overseas dentists and is on the panel that approves foundation dental trainers.
-Nick has also given dental advice to the National Institute of clinical excellence (NICE).
+Along with his advisory role as a DPA, Nick also lectures across the region both to newly qualified and experienced dentists.
+Nick has also given dental advice to the National Institute for Clinical Excellence (NICE).

-Nick’s wife is an oral surgeon, and they have two boys and have thoughly enjoyed their move to Woodbridge from Norwich.
+Nick’s wife is an oral surgeon who also works at the practice.
+They have two boys and a girl and have thoroughly enjoyed their move to Woodbridge from Norwich.

-“Life is great, at the moment,” says Nick, “and I’m genuinely looking forward to the future at Island House.”
+“Life is great, at the moment,” says Nick, “and I’m genuinely looking forward to my future at Island House.”